mariovw-deriv/perl-Mojo-WebSocketProxy-Backend-ConsumerGroups/README.md

 - `redis_uri` - URI for Redis connection.
 Ignored if the `redis` argument is also given.
 - `redis` - Redis client object (must be compatible with [Mojo::Redis2](https://metacpan.org/pod/Mojo%3A%3ARedis2)).
 This argument will override the `redis_uri` argument.
 - `timeout` - Request timeout, in seconds.
 If not set, uses the environment variable `RPC_QUEUE_RESPONSE_TIMEOUT`, or defaults to 30
-- `queue_separation_enabled` - Boolean to specify if messages should be assigned to different queus based on their `msg_group` or only `general` queue.
+- `queue_separation_enabled` - Boolean to specify if messages should be assigned to different queus based on their`category or only `general` queue.
 - `category_timeout_config` - A hash containing the timeout value for each request category.

         { general => 5, other => 120 }